MD2Korg/CerebralCortex-Docs/cc_book/content/data_dictionary/raw_streams/autosense.md

 - **Respiration**: an algorithmic measure of the participant's respiration
   - Unit: ADC Value
   - Type: integer
-  - Sampling Frequency: 21.33 Hz
+  - Sampling frequency: 21.33 Hz
   - Range: 0 to 4095